1946 Hamilton, Ontario, municipal election: Mayoral election

+Sources: "Don Clarke On Top In Three Wards, Final Figures Show", Hamilton Spectator, News, December 11, 1946, pp. 15.

 Board of Control election

 The campaign for Board of Control was more tense than in previous years thanks to the large number of candidates who entered the race.
-The fight for the four seats on the Board became highly ideological, pitting the right-leaning Controllers Nora-Frances Henderson, Hugh McDermid McIntyre, and William Alfred Weir, as well as Ward One Alderman Herbert Hannah and Ward Five Alderman Douglas Belling Gordon, against a broad spectrum of candidates on the left, notably the Labor-Progressive Party nominee Helen Anderson, who was a Ward Seven Alderman, and the C.C.F. candidate, Roy Aindow.
-Andrew Frame, a veteran and former Controller, and Walter Thomas Carroll comprised the remainder of the nine-candidate field.
+The fight for the four seats on the Board became highly ideological, pitting the right-leaning Controllers Nora-Frances Henderson, Hugh McDermid McIntyre, and William Alfred Weir, as well as Ward One Alderman Herbert Hannah and Ward Five Alderman Douglas Belling Gordon, against a broad spectrum of candidates on the left, notably the Labor-Progressive Party nominee Helen Anderson, who was a Ward Seven alderman, and the C.C.F. candidate, Roy Aindow.
+Andrew Frame, a veteran and former controller, and Walter Thomas Carroll comprised the remainder of the nine-candidate field.

 Henderson remained a favourite throughout the race.
-A 12-term Controller at the time of the election, the politically conservative Henderson became the de facto leader of the anti-Lawrence faction on Council.
+A 12-term controller at the time of the election, the politically conservative Henderson became the de facto leader of the anti-Lawrence faction on Council.
 Henderson was heartily endorsed by the Hamilton Spectator, who called her, "One of the best public servants this city has ever had.
 A woman of integrity, intelligence and great courage," and was the focus of a full-page photo spread, chronicling her average day on the campaign trail.
 Her campaign centred primarily on her political independence, as well as her opposition to a proposal to widen King William Street, and her support for open-shop unionization of the city's employees, noting that she could not, "be a party to the union shop which would compel us to refuse work to a man or woman who did not want to join a union."

-Considerable attention was paid to Helen Anderson, the sitting Ward Seven Alderman and organizer for the Labor-Progressive Party.
-In a profile done by the Hamilton Spectator, she was described as a "shrewd, aggressive, extreme Leftist."
+Considerable attention was paid to Helen Anderson, the sitting Ward Seven alderman and organizer for the Labor-Progressive Party.
+In a profile by the Hamilton Spectator, she was described as a "shrewd, aggressive, extreme Leftist."
 Central to her campaign was more housing for the city's working-class residents, a better redistribution of wealth, and a move away from a business-centred approach to municipal governance.
 The Spectator dedicated an editorial to her candidacy, writing that "those who sleep on the assurance that this minority is a bit of a joke may find out too late that it is anything but a joke."